OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ba/spac.md

 ---
 title: spac
-description: This page provides a tool letting users pull SPAC announcements from Reddit.
+description: "This page provides a tool letting users pull SPAC announcements from" Reddit.
 It shows usage, parameters, examples, and notable references to companies such as eToro and Citadel Advisors.
 keywords: